sf-wdi-26/modules/w08/d02/m3-testing-w-jasmine/readme.md

 **Take 5 minutes** to add the expectation to the suite on your own.
 Then...
 **Take 5 minutes** to meet up with your group and review each others' expectations.

->Note: if you have time left, pass your spec & repeat this process
+>Note: If you have time left, pass your spec & repeat this process

 ## Refactor